RajatRasal/FWI-Devito-with-TF-on-Dask-K8s-Cluster-for-GKE/README.md

 You may also need to alter the resource requests and limits for the workers (config/worker.yaml) or the scheduler (kube/minikube/deployment.yaml).

 ## Instructions for running on Google Kubernetes Engine
 1. Set up a Google Cloud Platform project.
 Enable the Kubernetes Engine API within that project, then [configure default settings for gcloud](https://cloud.google.com/kubernetes-engine/docs/quickstart#defaults) and [create a GKE cluster](https://cloud.google.com/kubernetes-engine/docs/quickstart#create_cluster).
-The tutorial code in the notebooks has been tested primarily on a cluster with 2 nodes each of type n1-highmem-4 (4 vCPUs, 26 GB memory).
+The code in the notebooks has been tested primarily on a cluster with 2 nodes each of type n1-highmem-4 (4 vCPUs, 26 GB memory).
-2. `gcloud container clusters update YOUR_CLUSTER_NAME --enable-legacy-authorization` to ensure there is no need for RBAC authentication required by the latest versions of kubernetes.
+2. `gcloud container clusters update YOUR_CLUSTER_NAME --enable-legacy-authorization` to ensure there is no need for RBAC authentication by Kubernetes.
 3. Create a data storage bucket called `fwi-data`.
 If you want to use another name, then the `c.GoogleStorageContentManager.default_path` field in `config/jupyter-config.py` must be changed to the name of your bucket.
 4. `gsutil cp notebooks/* gs://fwi-data` to copy all the notebooks into the storage bucket.
 5. Pushing docker images to container registries, which will eventually be deployed inside pods in the K8s cluster, is also handled by `docker-compose.yaml`.
 In this case, the images are being pushed to [GCP's container registry](https://cloud.google.com/container-registry/docs/quickstart).
 Change the `image` option under `scheduler_gcloud` and `worker_gcloud` your own google cloud container registry.
 Then run `docker-compose build gcloud_scheduler && docker-compose push gcloud_scheduler`.
 6. Run all the configuration yaml files in `kube/gcloud` with `kubectl apply -f kube/gcloud`.
 7. Open the IP address returned by `kubectl get svc | grep svc-notebook | awk '{print $4 ":80"}` to view and run the notebooks.
+8. Remember to disable billing afterwards to avoid being charged unnecessarily.